TUM-I5/MolSim/presentations/sheet01/submission/README.md

 ### Task 2: "Completion of the program frame"

 1. **Graviational force calculation**
    * Implementing the force calculations between the planets was quite easy, because we could just copy the formula from the slides.
-However we still managed to mess up the formula and ended up with repelling planets instead.
+However, we still managed to mess up the formula and ended up with repelling planets instead.
 This was a funny looking bug, but it was furtunately easy to fix.
 Afterwards the simulation looked as expected.
 2. **Creating VTK Output Files**
    * This fix was also quite easy, as we just had to change a single function to use another `OutputWriter` class, which was already implemented.
 This worked without any problems.
 3. **Creating Binary Output Files**